wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/offline-all-in-one.rst

 Offline all-in-one installation
 ===============================

 You can install Wazuh even when there is no connection to the Internet.
 Installing the solution offline involves downloading the Wazuh components to later install them on a system with no internet connection.
 Although in this section the Wazuh server and Elastic Stack are installed and configured on the same host in an all-in-one deployment, each component can also be installed on a separate host as a distributed deployment, depending on your environment needs.
-To learn more about each component and its capabilities, check the :ref:`Components <components>` section.
+For more information, check the :ref:`Requirements <installation_requirements>` section.

 .. note::
   * Root privileges are required to execute all the commands.